FINAL FANTASY X REVIEW

 The game follows the journey of Tidus, a blonde spiky haired youth with a serious ego-complex, at least in the beginning of his story.
 He is the star “blitz-ball” player (a sport that seems like underwater quidditch to me) for the city of Zanarkand, and has quite a fan following – the ladies love him.
 As the game begins you can talk to some of his fans and learn a bit about the city and the sport, and then the game begins.
 This doesn’t last long, as a large sea-like creature attacks the totally bizarre fishbowl-like blitzball stadium, destroying the metropolis of Zanarkand.
 Tidus’ mysterious friend Auron swoops in and saves him at the last minute, taking him to the world of Spira – 1000 years in the future.
 Here Tidus will meet a group of comrades who, in pure RPG fashion, are on an ambitious quest.
 They are attempting to escort their friend “Yuna”, who may I say pulls off a fabulous kimono the entire game, on a journey to the city of Zanarkand to fight a monster named “Sin”.
 Sound familiar?
 Well it should, as this is the same city Tidus just time-travelled from after being attacked by a large sea-snake whose name also happens to be “Sin”.
 What a crazy coincidence…

-Now, that all may sound a bit confusing, but it is just a sneak peak into this game’s awesome storyling.
-This game contains some crazy plot twists, which explain how Tidus arrived in Spira, how Sin was formed and how he can be killed, what happened to Tidus’ family (most importantly his father) when he was young.
+Now, that all may sound a bit confusing, but it is just a sneak peak into this game’s awesome storyline.
+This game contains some crazy plot twists, which explain how Tidus arrived in Spira, how Sin was formed and how it can be killed, and what happened to Tidus’ family (most importantly his father) when he was young.
 However to avoid ruining this experience for you, I will hold off on more major spoilers (so go play this game!).

 Combat in this game is, for all your Final Fantasy fans out there, not a real surprise.
 It uses a fairly generic turn based combat, which is a more patient approach to previous FF game’s active turn based system.
 I personally prefer not having to rush my decisions for fear of death, as I find being attacked while trying to issue commands to be fairly stressful.
 This system is nice as you have an unlimited timeline to give your characters specific commands, and change your mind if need be.
 Each character has their own strengths, so you must be smart about your decisions, as it is very easy to die in this game.
-For example the super angsty and goth character Lulu is a savage at magic, and the burly dude who saved Tidus at the beginning is your main brute force melee character.
+There are eclectic group of characters who keep your party well rounded.
+My personal favourite is the super angsty and goth character Lulu is a savage at magic.
+There is also a burly dude who saved Tidus at the beginning wh is your main brute force melee character.
 Tidus’ blitz-ball friend “Wakka”, no surprise here, throws his blitzball at enemies, which is great for any air-borne monsters who cannot be reached by a hand-held weapon, and players like Yuna are great for healing and summoning spirits she finds along the journey.
 You can switch your characters at any time in the battle, as only three are on the field at any given time, so strategy is seriously important.
 Gamers used to a quicker gameplay than this may find it a little slow at first, but I grew to enjoy it, as it is so much about strategy and decision making as opposed to the more hack and slash approach.

 Things You’ll Like